scottsanett/IceDict_CLI/README.md

 1. Create a new folder named alphabet in the root directory of the dictionary and extract all files in the rar file into ./alphabet.

 2. Run ./configure (The uploaded configure file works for x64 Linux.
-One needs to modify the configure file for other architecture).
+One needs to modify the configure file for other architectures).

 3. Run ./dic and you're good to go.